nicklafferty/craftycody/content/crafts/diy-seashell-jars.md

 I'll note here that I think I'm going to take the shells out of one of my jars and add them to the other two so that they're more full.
 I thought I had more shells than I did.

 Once I had all my shells in the jars, I closed up the lids.
 Then, I took the nautical rope and wrapped it around the top twice, got the length of slack I wanted, then cut it so I could tie it into a bow.
-I'm going to redo this part when I move my shells around and try to tie some kind of nautical knot, but I'll have to research how to do it.
+I will redo this part when I move my shells around and try to tie some kind of nautical knot, but I'll have to research how to do it.

 When all the rope was on, I took one of the little, wooden seashell tags and wrote "South Padre 2022".
 I did use a practice one.
 Sharpie was way too thick, so I used a normal pen.
 Then I glued it onto the rope.
-I used gel super glue, but hot glue might be better.
+I used gel superglue, but hot glue might be better.
 The tags were an impromptu item I found at Dollar Tree that fit with the theme perfectly.
 A happy accident.

 And that's it!
 As I said, it's an easy craft so you can display your shells in a cute way instead of just tossing them into a glass jar.